AtmosphericIgnition/gixy/docs/en/index.md

 ```

-# Contributing
+## Contributing

 Contributions to Gixy are always welcome!
 You can help us in different ways:

-  * Open an issue with suggestions for improvements and errors you're facing;
+- Open an issue with suggestions for improvements and errors you're facing in the [GitHub repository](https://github.com/dvershinin/gixy);
-  * Fork this repository and submit a pull request;
+- Fork this repository and submit a pull request;
-  * Improve the documentation.
+- Improve the documentation.

-Code guidelines:
+### Code Guidelines

-  * Python code style should follow [pep8](https://www.python.org/dev/peps/pep-0008/) standards whenever possible;
+- Python code style should follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) standards whenever possible;
-  * Pull requests with new plugins must have unit tests for them.
+- Pull requests with new checks must have unit tests for them.

-Community guidelines:
+### Community Guidelines

-  * Be respectful and constructive in discussions;
+- Be respectful and constructive in discussions;
-  * This project uses AI-assisted development - disparaging remarks about AI tooling are unwelcome;
+- This project uses AI-assisted development - disparaging remarks about AI tooling are unwelcome;
-  * Focus on the code and ideas, not the tools used to create them.
+- Focus on the code and ideas, not the tools used to create them.